diku-dk/pltc/index.md

 formal verification), and applications (e.g., computer security and privacy, systems, distributed ledger technology, and Fintech).

-See our brief descriptions of the [PLTC research groups](/groups)
+See our brief descriptions of the [PLTC research groups](/pltc/groups).

 ## Teaching

-We offer courses for the bachelor and master's programmes in Computer Science, Computer Science and Economics, Machine-learning & Datascience, and Communication & IT.
+We offer courses for the bachelor and master's programmes in Computer Science, Computer Science and Economics, Machine-learning & Data-science, and Communication & IT.
 For the MSc programme, we are primarily involved in [the study track in *Programming Language and Systems*](https://studies.ku.dk/masters/computer-science/programme-structure/recommended_studytracks/).